geops/react-spatial/src/components/ScaleLine/README.md

 #

-This demonstrates the use of ScaleLine.
+The following example demonstrates the use of ScaleLine.

 ```js
 import React, { Component } from  'react';